 The disadvantages of installing solar panels in New Jersey are,

 New Jersey falls out of the sunbelt area: This means that the solar irradiation will be much less than in other states like California, therefore the electricity production per year will decrease significantly.
+The best time to start an llc in california is when you have a good idea for the business, and you have the necessary capital to start the business.

 Finally, the cost of installation varies from home to home, but overall here are the general costs of solar panels per watt.